peterosterlund2/texel/doc/proofgame.md

   | :---: |
   | ![Image](svg/pawn_cone_1.svg) |

-  The marked squares correspond to squares on which a white pawn can reach f5, assuming there are enough available captures for the pawn.
-Because of the way pawn moves, the number of white pawns in such a pawn cone can never increase.
+  The marked squares correspond to squares from which a white pawn can reach f5, assuming there are enough available captures for the pawn.
+Because of the way pawns move, the number of white pawns in such a pawn cone can never increase.
   (For black the pawn cone has the opposite direction.)
 This means that if a pawn cone is found that contains more pawns in the goal position than in the current position, the goal position cannot be reached.